awesomerank/awesomerank.github.io/lists/mre/awesome-static-analysis.md

 * [HTMLHint ★1446](yaniswang/HTMLHint) - A Static Code Analysis Tool for HTML
 * [HTML Inspector ★2306](philipwalton/html-inspector) - HTML Inspector is a code quality tool to help you and your team write better markup.
+* [HTML Tidy](http://www.html-tidy.org/) - Corrects and cleans up HTML and XML documents by fixing markup errors and upgrading legacy code to modern standards.

+## IDE Plugins

+* [ale ★1831](w0rp/ale) - Asynchronous Lint Engine for Vim and NeoVim with support for many languages
+* [vint ★253](Kuniwak/vint) - Fast and Highly Extensible Vim script Language Lint implemented by Python.

+## LaTeX

+* [ChkTeX](http://www.nongnu.org/chktex/) - A linter for LaTex which catches some typographic errors LaTeX oversees.
+* [lacheck](https://www.ctan.org/pkg/lacheck) - A tool for finding common mistakes in LaTeX documents.

 ## Makefiles

 * [portlint](https://www.freebsd.org/cgi/man.cgi?query=portlint&sektion=1&manpath=FreeBSD+8.1-RELEASE+and+Ports) - A verifier for FreeBSD and DragonFlyBSD port directories

+## Markdown

+* [mdl ★340](mivok/markdownlint) - A tool to check markdown files and flag style issues.

 ## Mobile